MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/manage-office-365-proplus-updates.md

 - Cloud distribution points don't support content for Microsoft 365 Apps updates. <!--7366753-->

 ### Deploy Microsoft 365 Apps using Configuration Manager version 1806 or higher:
 Starting in Configuration Manager 1806, the Office Customization Tool is integrated with the installer in the Configuration Manager console.
-When creating a deployment for Microsoft 365 Apps, you can dynamically configure the latest manageability settings. <!--1358149-->
+When creating a deployment for Microsoft 365 Apps, you can dynamically configure the latest manageability settings. <!--1358149, these instructions are for 1806 and later-->

 1. In the Configuration Manager console, navigate to **Software Library** > **Overview** > **Office 365 Client Management**.
 2. Select **Office 365 Installer** in the upper-right pane.
 The installation wizard opens.